Supersixsports/hackathon1/hackathon.md

    - Ensure the UI remains responsive even with extensive data.

 3. **Subscription Pricing Calculator:**
-   - Utilize the uploaded CSV data to develop a subscription pricing calculator.
+   - Utilize the uploaded CSV data to develop a Subscription Pricing Calculator.
    - Calculate and display subscription pricing based on the uploaded data.

 ## Subscription Pricing Formula